 In HubSpot’s case, a key challenge they had previously faced was the lack of an easy-to-use platform that could champion their design system, support brand consistency, and alleviate workload and workflow.
 As a result, their marketing teams faced design bottlenecks and slow-downs from a super-stretched design team.

 Relying on a small group of designers to produce extensive marketing campaigns, on-brand marketing material, content, and daily ad hoc design requests, HubSpot's marketing team was often left on their own when turnarounds were tight.
-They would then create designs without brand guidance using their desktop tools or personal Canva Pro and Free accounts to meet deadlines, quickly.
+They would then create designs without brand guidance using their desktop tools or personal Canva for Teams and Free accounts to meet deadlines, quickly.
 Brand discrepancy also occurred when outdated brand guidelines and assets are applied instead of the most up-to-date versions.
 As a result, HubSpot's branding appeared across multiple customer touch points, internal communications, and social media channels incorrectly.

 Furthermore, HubSpot's global marketing team manages different regions around the world.
 They often needed to localize HubSpot’s English designs to accurately reflect an area and market.
 Although HubSpot’s small design team strived to support them; it was clear that a more efficient solution was needed to enable every marketer to independently customize designs.